lucass-carneiro/DTU/DTU-docs/gdd_chapters/0003_core_mechanics.md

 ### Backgrounds

 Backgrounds are specialized things that characters did before becoming vampires.
 Mechanically, these are *domains*, as described in the Resistance Toolbox.
-They add `1d10` when characters perform actions that fall under their broad category.
 They can also be relevant during story moments.

 | Domain | Description |
 |:---:|:---|